 Can I pay for it in eggs from my backyard chickens, reiki sessions, or Bitcoin?
 Will my insurance cover any of this?

 Though many midwives will accept a certain amount of trade for their services most families are going to pay some amount out of pocket.
 If you have a PPO, your insurance will likely cover your homebirth at the out-of-network rate.
 Sadly, if you have an HMO, MediCal, or Kaiser you will not get any reimbursement.
-If you are struggling with the financial piece, you can apply for a grant or loan from the Bay Area Homebirth Fund. (*link to Bay Area Homebirth Fund HERE).
+If you are struggling with the financial piece, many midwives will work with you on extended payment plans or hardship discounts.
 Also, get creative!
 Ask your friends and family for a loan, put your homebirth on your birth registry, or crowd source.

 If I have a homebirth will my child ever be documented and have a passport, or are they off the grid forever?